Back to Blog

 Many of the world’s great inventors were not born with a passion for invention, and they certainly weren’t born with a big idea or the answer to a major problem.
 Chances are that their innovative thinking was inspired by role models in their lives.

 From parents to teachers to famous inventors, role models are all around us.
-We can see this in how our Hall of Famers speak about those who motivated them.
+We can see this in how our Hall of Famers speak about those who motivated them to shine their brightest.

-Role models help you believe that you can create a brighter future.
+Role models motivate you to believe you have the power to create a brighter future.

 Role models remind you that you are capable as you are.